-y) Retrospective Accounting Changes
+y) Accounting Pronouncements Not Yet Adopted

-On January 1, 2012, we adopted new accounting guidance requiring presentation of the components of net income (loss), the components of OCI and total comprehensive income either in a single continuous statement of comprehensive income (loss) or in two separate but consecutive statements.
-We chose to present two separate but consecutive statements.
-We adopted this new guidance retrospectively.
-The adoption of this new accounting guidance did not have a material impact on our consolidated financial results
+In June 2011, the FASB issued new accounting guidance requiring presentation of the components of net income (loss), the components of OCI and total comprehensive income either in a single continuous statement of comprehensive income (loss) or in two separate but consecutive statements.
+This new accounting guidance is effective for us on January 1, 2012.
+We do not expect the adoption of this accounting guidance to have a material impact on our consolidated financial results.